DataDog/orchestrion/orchestrion-test-variant-linkdeps.md

 1. Add the failing integration fixture and document the expected graph.
 2. Add affected-root graph analysis and unit tests.
-3. Add the test-variant jobserver request, overlay generation, and selection tests.
+3. Extend the existing jobserver resolution request with optional test context, then add overlay generation and selection tests.
 4. Resolve nested jobserver identity/recursion and test it explicitly.
 5. Integrate variants into `OnCompileMain`.
 6. Integrate the same variants into `OnLink`.